 How to Change the iTunes Backup Location in Windows 10

-iTunes is Apple’s all-in-one media manager, storefront, and playback app for both Mac and Windows.
-Although some areas of the app are customizable, Apple has a long record of just deciding how certain things are going to work.
+iTunes is Apple’s all-in-one media manager, storefront, and playback app for Mac and Windows.
+Although some areas of the app are customizable, Apple has a long record of just deciding how certain things will work.

-For some users, this is no big deal.
-However, many users do things like having a C: partition that includes only Windows and is very small, located on a solid-state drive (SSD) for optimum performance.
+Many users have a C: partition that includes only Windows and is very small, located on a solid-state drive (SSD) for optimum performance.
 They don’t want to have an ever-growing accumulation of phone backups clogging up that drive and using up its write cycles.

 Regardless of the reasons why you might want to change the iTunes backup location in Windows 10, here is how to do it.